 If a co-worker's use of alcohol or other drugs is affecting you, then they have a problem.
 However, they may not be aware of it, so you may need to talk to them or their manager.

 If you are concerned that a co-worker is drunk or high while at work, it is important to be very sure that the person is under the influence of drugs — and not unwell — before you take action.
-It is very difficult to know if someone is impaired by the use of drugs or if someone is misusing them.
-Read through the drug facts pages to learn more about the effects of different drugs.
+It is very difficult to know if someone is impaired by the use of drugs or if someone is using them.

 If you are concerned that a co-worker's drug use is affecting their work or the safety of others, it can be helpful to document instances as they occur.